 Igor Smelyansky, M.D.

 Coming to America was not easy.
-Like many other poor European emigrants, Igor (a teenager back then), went to work at a fast food restaurant flipping burgers.
+Like many other poor European emigrants, Igor (a teenager then) went to work at a fast food restaurant flipping burgers.
 His father, a well-known senior electrical engineer back home, did not speak any English at all.
-In order to feed the family of 4, his Dad took up the 1st job that was offered to him (he went to work in a bakery during the night shift baking and cutting bread so it would be ready by 5AM for delivery trucks to pick up).
+To feed the family of 4, his Dad took up the 1st job offered to him (he went to work in a bakery during the night shift baking and cutting bread so it would be ready by 5 AM for delivery trucks to pick up).
 Igor was making more money than his Dad; he was making $4.00/hr while his Dad was making $3.80/hr (minimum wage back in 1990).

 However, his Dad had taught him a motto: “Not just to survive, but to succeed.”
 His father, a man of few words, had led by example, not by words.
 Despite all of life’s difficulties, his dream of becoming a physician grew stronger by the day.
 Igor went to college, then onto a university, studying during the day and working at night.
 Igor was never afraid of hard work: he worked as a dishwasher at a restaurant, was promoted to busboy status, and worked with severely mentally challenged patients in a group home.
 Those patients required assistance even with their basic needs (changing their diapers, feeding them, etc.).